At Abbey Medical Practice we aim to treat all our patients promptly with a high standard of personal care in complete confidence.

 As you may already be aware, Abbey Medical Practice continues to work with other local Practices as part of the Vale Primary Care Network (Vale PCN).
 One of the biggest challenges facing our Network is the delivery of Covid vaccinations to our patient population, and we are all working together to ensure that our patients are immunised as quickly as possible.

-As well as continuing to give patients in Cohort 6 their 1st dose of vaccine, we are now inviting patients who were immunised in the early weeks of the vaccination programme back for their second dose.
-Therefore, when you are called for your 2nd dose, please bring with you the card that was issued to you when you had your 1st dose, as this will help the immunising staff to ensure the correct type of vaccine is administered for the 2nd dose.
-Please be aware that where you have your 2nd dose will depend on the type of vaccine you were given – for example, patients who received Pfizer vaccine at Riverside Surgery will need to go back to Riverside for their 2nd dose due to the fact that we cannot move Pfizer vaccine out to individual surgeries.
-However, where patients had Astra Zeneca vaccine for their 1st dose, it may be possible for us to provide the 2nd dose here in our own premises – we are exploring that option and will keep you informed.
+When you are called for your 2nd dose, please bring with you if at all possible the card that was issued to you when you had your 1st dose, as this will help the immunising staff to ensure the correct type of vaccine is administered for the 2nd dose.
+Please be aware that the site you are asked to attend to have your 2nd dose will depend on the type of vaccine you were given – for example, patients who received Pfizer vaccine at Riverside Surgery will need to go back to Riverside for their 2nd dose due to the fact that we cannot move Pfizer vaccine out to individual surgeries.
+However, where patients had Astra Zeneca vaccine for their 1st dose, it is likely that we will be able to provide the 2nd dose here in our own premises.

-We are actively encouraging anybody aged 65 and over who has not yet been invited for their 1st dose to contact the Practice as soon as possible to arrange an appointment.
+As stated above we are actively encouraging anybody aged 50 and over and those under 50 with underlying health conditions who have not yet been invited for their 1st dose to contact the Practice as soon as possible to arrange an appointment.

 Booking an Appointment